-If you plan to drive, the Wyndham Grand Pittsburgh Downtown can be accessed with relative ease by following directions provided by the hotel website.
+If you plan to drive, the Wyndham Grand Pittsburgh Downtown can be accessed with relative ease by following directions provided on the hotel website.

-A discounted room rate for JANNAF attendees has been negotiated with the hotel and will be available via the JANNAF reservation link to be posted in late February.
+A discounted room rate for JANNAF attendees has been negotiated with the hotel and will be available via the JANNAF reservation link to be posted in early March.
 Note that the JANNAF discounted room block is not yet open for reservations.
-When the reservations open in late February, the JANNAF discounted room rate per night for all attendees will be the GSA FY 2020 per diem rate of $126 plus tax (currently 14%) per night, for single or double occupancy.
+When the JANNAF room block open in early March, the JANNAF discounted room rate per night for all attendees will be the GSA FY 2020 per diem rate of $126 plus tax (currently 14%) per night, for single or double occupancy.

-When the JANNAF room block opens for reservations, please be sure to utilize the provided reservation link and/or the reservation phone number along with the JANNAF reservations group code.
-Doing so well ensure that your reservation is at the JANNAF discounted rate and that JANNAF receives credit for your reservations, which helps us to avoid penalties by meeting contractual obligations to the hotel, and keep meeting costs down.
+When the JANNAF room block opens for reservations, please be sure to utilize the provided reservation link and/or the reservation phone number.
+If calling, be sure to mention that you'll be attending the JANNAF conference.
+Doing so will ensure that your reservation is at the JANNAF discounted rate and that JANNAF receives credit for your reservations, which helps us to avoid penalties by meeting contractual obligations to the hotel, and keep meeting costs down.

 Reference the Downtown Made Easy Guide for Downtown Pittsburgh's plentiful transportation options to various points of interest (as well as throughout the city in general), including walkways, bike share, busses, and light rail (which offers unlimited fare free transportation through most Downtown stops).
 Also mentioned are the Monongahela and Duquesne Inclines, which are historic functioning funiculars located directly across the Monongahela river from the hotel, offering stunning views of the city and surrounding landscape from the side of Mount Washington.